Ten Ton Hammer's MMO Gaming Predictions for 2009

 and downs, Boomjack came out the clear and unabashed

-winner while Cody hung his head in shame
+winner while Cody hung his head in shame.
+This year, we've

 got at least five network participants: Eric "Dalmarus" Campbell, Tony